 It is vitally important that both conditions receive proper treatment simultaneously.

-Dual diagnosis treatment refers to a type of program that provides therapy which addresses both the substance abuse and psychiatric condition.
+Dual Diagnosis Treatment refers to a type of program that provides therapy which addresses both the substance abuse and psychiatric condition together.
 This area of addiction medicine has been growing in popularity in recent years, and is thought to be a more comprehensive, effective approach.

-- Patients have better tools to recover from relapses more quickly
+- A comprehensive approach offers clients additional tools to work with to recover from relapses more quickly if they do happen

-People suffering from a psychiatric disorder are more likely to abuse drugs and alcohol, so it is important that the facility they attend be experienced and well-versed in addressing both the mental disorder as well as alcohol and drug misuse.
+People suffering from a mental health disorder are more likely to abuse drugs and alcohol as a coping mechanism, so it is important that the treatment facility has doctors and therapists on staff who are experienced and well-versed in addressing both the mental health disorder as well as alcohol and drug misuse.

-The co-occurring condition can be bipolar disorder, depression, anxiety, ADHD, panic, personality disorders and others.
-When these two illnesses interact with each other, it can become difficult to determine which symptoms are being caused by which disorder.
+As previously mentioned, the co-occurring condition can be bipolar disorder, depression, anxiety, ADHD, panic, personality disorders and others.
+When addiction and mental illnesses interact with each other, it can be difficult to determine which symptoms are being caused by which disorder.